 Criminal Damage crime accounts for 50% of all the British Crime Comparator Crime recorded between March 2007 and August 2007.
 A total of 1945 crimes were recorded which is a reduction of 15% on the same period last year (2291).
 The highest volume crime title is 'Damage to vehicles' with a count of 865 crimes, this title has a reduction of 6% on the same period last year (924).
+April was the only month in the last six that we had a count greater than the three-year average trend line.

-The priority locations and forecast for the next six months are presented under the British Crime Comparator Crimes section.
+The priority locations for the next six months are presented under the British Crime Comparator Crimes section.